juanfran2018/Confinement_fits/README.md

-## Confinement Fits

-Jupyter notebook for fitting Confinement and Shear Neutron Reflectivity Data
+## Jupyter notebook for fitting Confinement and Shear Neutron Reflectivity Data

+The following material describes the software used for Neutron Reflectivity data fitting, for the particular experiments descibed on the paper (to be cited).

+## Schematic representation of the sample

 ## Using RefNX software for modelling data